phronmophobic/blog/markdown/ui-model.md

 ## Generic Manipulation

 The key idea is that graphical elements are values.
-They can be maniplated and inspected on any thread without synchronization.
+They can be manipulated and inspected on any thread without synchronization.
 Views are semantically transparent which facilitates serialization, network transmission, storage, and implementation in multiple languages and platforms.

 To support generic manipulation, membrane provides the following functions for inspecting any view: